fkce/WizFDS/README.md

 # Authors
 WizFDS is founded by F&K Consulting Engineers Ltd - [www.fkce.pl](https://www.fkce.pl).
 Software is intensively used during common designing works.
 All code was developed mainly by Mateusz Fliszkiewicz & Michał Ilnicki.

-# Known problems / bugs
-1. Connecting with insecure websocket (CAD serwer) in FireFox is forrbidden.
-To allow export data from CAD to browser you have to write in address "about:config", find entity "network.websocket.allowInsecureFromHTTPS" and set it value to "true".